 A vacancy in any other office shall be cause for the President to call a special meeting of the Executive Board, within thirty days of such event, for the express purpose of appointing a successor to the vacant office.

-5. The Nominating Committee shall be comprised of the five (5) immediate past presidents of the Commissioners of the Revenue Association of Virginia who are still current members of the Association.
-The most senior past president will serve as chairman.
-They will present a slate of officers at the Commissioners of the Revenue Annual business meeting.
+- 5. The Nominating Committee shall be comprised of the five (5) immediate past presidents of the Commissioners of the Revenue Association of Virginia who are members of the Association.
+The past president with the most nominating committee tenure shall serve as chair.
+The committee shall present a slate of officers at the Commissioners of the Revenue Annual business meeting.

 Duties of The President